How to have a Vegetarian or Vegan Safari

 What Food to Expect on Safari

-We’ve been criss-crossing the length and breadth of Africa since 1998 and have really seen a sea-change in approaches to food.
-As logistics and supply chains have improved so tinned, dried and pre-packaged foods have given away to fresh produce, fashionable vegetables, salads beyond lettuce and tomato, and even hand-made cordials, pastas and cakes.
+We’ve been crisscrossing the length and breadth of Africa since 1998 and have really seen a sea-change in approaches to food.
+As logistics and supply chains have improved so tinned, dried and pre-packaged foods have given away to fresh produce, fashionable vegetables, salads beyond lettuce and tomato, and even hand-made cordials, pasta and cakes.

 Eating is a huge part of most safaris and it’s not unusual to have the following meals: